tupui/tupui/README.md

 ### 📫 How to reach me

-Shoot me a message via linkedIn, twitter (@PamphileRoy) or e-mail (should be easy to find).
+Shoot me a message via linkedIn, twitter or e-mail (should be easy to find).
 Or better, create an [issue](https://github.com/tupui/tupui/issues)!